Locations:

 ECMO

-ECMO (extracorporeal membrane oxygenation) is a type of artificial life support that can help a person whose lungs and heart aren’t functioning correctly.
+ECMO (extracorporeal membrane oxygenation) is a type of artificial life support that can help you if your lungs and heart aren’t functioning correctly.
 This process continuously pumps blood out of your body and sends it through a series of devices that add oxygen and remove carbon dioxide.
 The machine then pumps your blood back into your body.

 Overview